All Episodes

 Well, Cleveland has had a renaissance, hasn't it?

-Why I we're told every time the taxpayers have to build a new stadium or an arena for very, very well off owners and players, we're told that that's gonna be an economic catalyst.
+Why, we're told every time the taxpayers have to build a new stadium for an arena for very, very well-off owners and players, we're told that's going to be an economic catalyst.

-Not in Cleveland, and the funny thing is is that they've built this big, gigantic, beautiful um rock and roll hall of fame.
+And the funny thing is that they built this big, gigantic, beautiful rock and roll Hall of Fame.

-And I don't think I've seen one single solitary uh rock and roller actually show up, man.
+And I don't think I've seen one single solitary rock and roller actually show up, man.

 That's so true.